markus-ebke/python-billiards/Notes.md

 - In Billiard._move:
     self.balls_position += self.balls_velocity * dt + self.gravity / 2 * dt**2
     self.balls_velocity += self.gravity * dt
-- Calculate time of impact for ball-ball collisions: don't change anything because all balls fall the same way (if we switch to frame of reference that accelerates with gravity, then the balls are not accelerated anymore.
+- Calculate time of impact for ball-ball collisions: don't change anything because all balls fall at the same rate (if we switch to frame of reference that accelerates with gravity, then the balls are not accelerated anymore.
 Thanks Einstein!)
-- Calculate time of impact for ball-obstacle collisions: I dont't know, it might be complicated since obstacles remain stationary
+- Calculate time of impact for ball-obstacle collisions: I dont't know, it might be complicated since obstacles remain stationary (i.e. accelerate in gravity-following frame of reference)

 ## (Sliding) Friction and/or drag
 Imagine that the balls roll on a flat horizontal table convert in cloth (this will be inconsistent with gravity but that's OK.)